French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 BS in Biology

-Vocational degree (L3) Energy and environmental engineering, specializing in renewable energy and energy management (to open in 2013)
+Vocational degree (L3) Energy and environmental engineering, specializing in renewable energy and energy management

 Vocational degree (L3) Systems and software, specializing in information technology and communication

-MA in Natural Sciences, Environment and Ecology, with environmental specialty (M1 at UPMC Paris VI in 2012, M2 in Tahiti from 2013)
+MA in Natural Sciences, Environment and Ecology, with environmental specialty

 University degree “Suicide Care and Prevention”